History: American (HSTA)

 HSTA 415 - The Black Radical Tradition.
 3 Credits.

 (AM) Offered intermittently.
-Prereq., WRIT 101 or equivalent, and one intermediate writing course, HSTR 200 and only open to majors and minors in History or African-American Studies or by consent of instructor.
+Prereq., WRIT 101 or equivalent and HSTR 200.
+Restricted to majors and minors in History or African-American Studies or by consent of instructor.
 From slave revolts through to the Move rebellion in Philadelphia, this course examines how the African-American community has engaged in radical efforts to change the status quo in the name of seeking justice.
 Level: Undergraduate and Graduate.
 Graduate students must receive advisor approval before registering for this course.

 HSTA 417 - Prayer & Civil Rights.
 3 Credits.

-(AM) Prereq., WRIT 101 or equivalent, and one intermediate writing course, HSTR 200 and only open to majors and minors in History or African-American Studies or by consent of instructor.
+(AM) Prereq., WRIT 101 or equivalent and HSTR 200.
+Restricted to majors and minors in History or African-American Studies or registration by consent of instructor.
 This course explores the meaning of public prayer in the Civil Rights Movement.
 Built around the question, "Does religion help or hinder the pursuit of social change?" this class combines historical and religious studies inquiry to trace changes in civil rights activists' efforts to make use of religion.
 By focusing on a particular religious practice - in this case prayer - in a specific, but limited period of time, this course challenges students to consider how meaning is formed through historical action and study the social significance of religious practice.
 This formed through historical action and study the social significance of religious practice.
 This course complicates prevailing ideas about the normalcy of African-American religious practitioners' prayer, invites students to examine their assumptions about the nature of prayer, and traces how religion spilled out of sanctuaries into the streets during the civil rights era.
+Level: Undergraduate/Graduate.
+Graduate students must receive advisor approval before registering for this course.

 HSTA 427 - Freedom, Slavery, Equality: Early American Perspectives.
 3 Credits.

 (AM) Offered Intermittently.
-Prereq., WRIT 101 or equivalent, HSTR 200, or by consent of instructor; This research seminar familiarizes students with the practice of historical research and writing.
+Prereq., WRIT 101 or equivalent and HSTR 200.
+This research seminar familiarizes students with the practice of historical research and writing.
 Our focus is on the study of freedom, slavery, and equality in early America (c.
 1600-1860).
 Students produce an original piece of historical writing based on primary source research.
 Level: Undergraduate and Graduate.
 Graduate students must receive advisor approval before registering for this course.

 HSTA 461 - Research in Montana History.
 3 Credits.

-(AM) Prereq., WRIT 101 or equivalent, and one intermediate writing course, HSTR 200 and enrollment for history majors and minors, graduate students in history, or by consent of the instructor.
+(AM) Prereq., WRIT 101 or equivalent and HSTR 200.
+Restricted to history majors and minors and graduate students in history.
 This course is a research and writing seminar in Montana history.
 Students will learn advanced research methodology in history and will be exposed to a variety of databases and source collections in Montana history that are available locally and online.
 Students will research and write a primary-source based paper on a topic in Montana history.
 This course fulfills the upper-division writing requirement for the history department and the university.
 Level: Undergraduate and Graduate.
 Graduate students must receive advisor approval before registering for this course.

 HSTA 463 - Research in 19th-20th Century Native American History.
 3 Credits.

 Offered Intermittently.
-Prereq: WRIT 101 or equivalent and one intermediate writing course and either HSTR 200 or NASX 105.
-Restricted to to History or Native American Studies majors and minors, graduate students in History or NAS, or by consent of the instructor.
+Prereq., WRIT 101 or equivalent and either HSTR 200 or NASX 105H.
+Restricted to to History or Native American Studies majors and minors and graduate students in History or Native American Studies.
 Research seminar providing students with the tools and techniques necessary to be successful researchers and writers of Native American history.
 Students will learn how to locate, access, and analyze a variety of sources and will write a final paper on a topic of their choice related to 19th or 20th-century Native American history.
 Also discusses the importance of conducting ethical historical research about and/or for Indigenous communities.
 Level: Undergraduate and Graduate.
 Graduate students must receive advisor approval before registering for this course.

 HSTA 471 - Writing Women's Lives.
 3 Credits.